dbuscher/megascreen/docs/quickstart.rst

-More complex example code using this function is given in the `tests` directory on the `github site`_.
+Example code using the `MegaScreen` function (and other internal functions in the package) is available under the `tests` directory on the `github site`_.

 .. _`github site`: https://github.com/dbuscher/megascreen